zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:51:02 GMT+0800 (CST).
  Anger, fear, aggression; the dark side of the Force are they.
 Easily they flow, quick to join you in a fight.

+ Now is Sat May 30 2015 14:51:13 GMT+0800 (CST).
+ You can either profit by this or be destroyed.
+It's your choice, but I warn you not to underestimate my power.